-Feline Urinary Health
+Feline Urinary Tract Infection

 is the product we use to prevent bladder infection!

-Potassium Citrate + Cranberry to the food they like!
-If you have a bladder issue prone cat, Doc Roy's Potassium Citrate + Cranberry
+Potassium Citrate + Cranberry to the food they like.
+If you have a cat prone to bladder issues, Doc Roy's®

-is the product you have been looking for!
+Potassium Citrate + Cranberry is the product you have been looking for!

-The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
+The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical